deonwaju/Ulesson-TakeHomeTest/README.md

 # Welcome Screen

+The user is met with a display with buttons labeled after subjects, where they can choose the subject video they want to study, and just below the buttons, there is also the recently watched video segment.
+This segment is empty at first till a user chooses to watch a video, hereafter the recently played segment is filled with recently watched videos. (watch this space for the screens)

 ![WhatsApp Image 2021-01-20 at 20 10 42](https://user-images.githubusercontent.com/54560535/105226031-ba446f80-5b5f-11eb-9f31-2fa4656bd3b6.jpeg)

 # Subject Screens
+On clicking the buttons, the user is taking to the screens where they can select a subjec topic video to watch.

 ![WhatsApp Image 2021-01-20 at 20 10 41 (3)](https://user-images.githubusercontent.com/54560535/105226121-dba55b80-5b5f-11eb-9d76-f40b9f75fa29.jpeg)

 # Play video screen
+then after the user chooses a topic, they are brought to the video playback section where they can study the chosen topic.

 ![WhatsApp Image 2021-01-20 at 20 10 41](https://user-images.githubusercontent.com/54560535/105226142-e2cc6980-5b5f-11eb-8636-6707f82f7c65.jpeg)

-On return to welcome screen, there are recently played videos in the recently played area, first set at a limit of two.
+On return to welcome screen, there are recently played videos in the recently played area, first a set at a limit of two is.

 ![WhatsApp Image 2021-01-20 at 20 10 39](https://user-images.githubusercontent.com/54560535/105226396-3939a800-5b60-11eb-9552-b41b954f8ef0.jpeg)